FredHutch/VISCtemplates/inst/templates/pull_request_template.md

     -   [ ] There is no stale code or unaddressed code debt (e.g. `# TODO:` or `# FIXME`, commented-out backup code, unused code chunks)
     -   [ ] Warnings are generally not suppressed, and if a warning must be suppressed there is a clear explanation (i.e., comment)
     -   [ ] Hard coding and magic numbers are generally not used, and if necessary to include, are accompanied by a clear explanation (i.e., comment)

+-   [ ] I have compiled the relevant Rmd files (to pdf/docx/html) based on the latest code, without errors
--   [ ] I have reviewed any report outputs (pdf, docx) for overall formatting and accuracy, including:
+-   [ ] I have reviewed the compiled files (pdf/docx/html) for overall formatting and accuracy, including:

     -   [ ] Text has been spell-checked, including captions and footnotes (Use: either `spelling` package or MS Word spell check applied to knitted docx file)
     -   [ ] Figures and tables look good (including font sizes, colors, readability, captions)